odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 .. image:: australia/bas_e2.png
    :align: center

-The module incorporates in-built rules that facilitate the automatic calculation of taxes for types W1 to W5.
+The module incorporates built-in rules that facilitate the automatic calculation of taxes for types W1 to W5.
 For a detailed walkthrough and more information on the calculation process for these taxes, please refer to the Payroll app documentation.

 .. seealso::
-   :ref:`Payroll <australia/payroll>`
+   - :ref:`Australian Payroll <australia/payroll>`

 Closing the BAS report